This page needs JavaScript activated to work.

 Read more

-On the concert platform, Amereau performs Scenes from Faust with Accademia Nazionale di Santa Cecilia (Daniel Harding), Mozart Requiem with Boston Symphony Orchestra (Dima Slobodeniouk), Mahler Symphony No. 2 with Swedish Radio Orchestra (Daniel Harding), Mozart Requiem with Kansas City Symphony (Bernard Labadie), Bruckner Mass No. 1 with NDR Elbphilharmonie Orchestra (Ingo Metzmacher), Elgar Sea Pictures with Cleveland Orchestra (Daniel Harding) and Handel Messiah with Boston Baroque.
+In huge demand on the concert platform, Amereau’s engagements last season included Elgar’s Sea Pictures with the Cleveland Orchestra (Daniel Harding), Mozart’s Requiem with Boston Symphony Orchestra (Dima Slobodeniouk), Mahler’s Symphony No. 2 with Swedish Radio Orchestra (Daniel Harding), Mozart’s Requiem with Kansas City Symphony (Bernard Labadie), Bruckner’s Mass No. 1 with NDR Elbphilharmonie Orchestra (Ingo Metzmacher) and Handel’s Messiah with Boston Baroque.

 Performances